wizpanda/cordova-plugin-ziggeo/README.md

 Based on the detailed discussion about this issue with Cordova, we decided to write this plugin so this plugin provides the integration of
  SDKs using Cordova.

+## Request to Ziggeo Team

+We hereby request to take over (or fork) this repository and start maintaining yourself so that it can be kept updated and also similar implementation of iOS can be done.

 ## Installation

 ```bash